evacchi/evacchi.github.io/_drafts/2021-10-12-learn-you-an-actor-system-java-17-switch-expressions.md

 function usually updates the state of the actor; it may send other messages to other actors, and creates new actors to handle new state.

-For instance, consider the case of an HTTP request to initiate a long computation.
-You may have an actor that receives a message and acknowledges the sender; then it may create the actor to process the request.
+For instance, you will have noticed how most web platforms allow you to export the content you have created; but most of them will start a background process and will notify you later when the archive is ready; for instance, by sending a link to your e-mail address.

-The long computation will start and run asynchronously in the background, while the response will float back to the sender.
+When the service receives your "export" request, an actor may be responsible for acknowledging your request immediately; but it may spawn another actor to process the request in the background.

 <div>
 <img src="/assets/actor-3/diag-spawn.png" alt="Diagram of an HTTP request actor" />